kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 - `range(lower, upper)`: returns the number of hits that occurred between timestamps `lower` and `upper` (inclusive)

 Follow-up: What if our system has limited memory?

+## Daily Coding Problem: Problem #895 [Hard]

+This problem was asked by Google.

+Given a string which we can delete at most k, return whether you can make a palindrome.

+For example, given 'waterrfetawx' and a k of 2, you could delete f and x to get 'waterretaw'.